alanphys/BeamSchemeV1/doc/BSHelp12.rst

 the program you may encounter a variety of warning and error messages.
 There are three types of messages.

-#) Informational: These give details of the programs working.
+#) Informational: These give details of the program's working.
 These messages
-   have a grey background.
+   have a green background.
 No action is required they are for information only.
 For example the startup message "BeamScheme initialised correctly'.
 #) Actional: The program is requiring some kind of response from you.
 These messages
    have a yellow background.
 For example "Click Point A"